LaylaD4/LaylahDePaull_T2A2/README.md

 ### 2. How the Relationships Aid in Database Implementation

-In my Meal Planner API, the relationships between models like users, recipes, and ingredients are essential for keeping the database organised, efficient, and tailored to the app’s needs.
+In my Meal Planner API, the relationships between models like users, recipes, and ingredients are essential for keeping the database organised, efficient, and tailored to the API's needs.

 First, these relationships ensure efficiency and data integrity.
 Ingredients are stored in a single ingredients table, and the recipe_ingredients table links them to specific recipes.
 This means the same ingredient, like “Almond Flour,” is stored only once but can be used in multiple recipes (eg; Keto and Vegan Pancakes).
 This relationship structure prevents duplication of ingredient data while allowing each recipe to have its own unique amounts and units for the ingredients it has.